 Indexation Strategy

-Once again, your site’s indexation health becomes a primary focus after Google’s core updates.
-You need to ensure your valuable content remains discoverable while preventing low-quality pages from diluting your site’s authority.
-Implementing a robust indexation strategy helps you maintain control over which pages Google includes in its index, directly impacting your search visibility and rankings.
+After Google’s core updates, maintaining good indexation health is critical.
+You need to ensure your valuable content remains easily discoverable by search engines, while preventing low-quality pages from affecting your site’s authority.
+Implement a robust indexation strategy by controlling which pages Google includes in its index.
+Regularly audit your site’s pages, remove duplicate or low-quality content, and ensure that only relevant, high-quality pages are indexed.

 Crawl Budget Management